 - Include your keyword or keyword phrase: Use your target keyword in your headline, so your audience knows exactly what you’re writing about—and to help your longer-term SEO ranking ability.

 - Make your headline interesting: Will people be likely to click on your post when they see your headline?
-Will they want to share it on Facebook, Twitter or in their Instagram stories?
+Will they want to share it on Facebook, Twitter or in their Instagram messages or stories?

 - Include a paint point in your headline: Give people a reason to click on your links.
 Use your headline to show them how your blog post is going to help them solve a clear problem or challenge.